-- A. In connection with a court settlement entered into on July 19, 1978, TMPA is obligated to make certain payments to Grimes County and three school districts in Grimes County as long as the Gibbons Creek Steam Electric Station is in operation.
-The aggregate amount of these payments was \$0 in 2020 and \$175,976 in 2019. - B. During 1995, TMPA authorized the conversion of its fuel source from locally-mined lignite to sub-bituminous coal from the Powder River Basin ("PRB").
+- A. In connection with a court settlement entered into on July 19, 1978, TMPA was obligated to make certain payments to Grimes County and three school districts in Grimes County for as long as the GCSES was in operation.
+GCSES ceased operations in 2018, was retired in 2019, and was sold in 2021.
+No payments were required in 2021 or 2020. - B. During 1995, TMPA authorized the conversion of its fuel source from locally-mined lignite to sub-bituminous coal from the Powder River Basin ("PRB").
 TMPA commenced construction of the necessary rail loop and receiving operation in 1995 and converted to PRB coal in 1996.
 In connection with this conversion, some of TMPA's plant and mine-related assets were impaired.
 Impaired assets have been written-down to their net realizable value.
-In addition, TMPA recorded an accrual for reclamation costs related to the lignite mine operations and updates this accrual for changes in estimates of the expected ultimate liability. - C. TMPA received PRB coal pursuant to a coal supply agreement with Arch Coal Sales Company.
-The agreement with Arch Coal Sales Company covered the period commencing on January 1, 2013, and ended on August 31, 2018, and provided for a supply of coal from the Coal Creek and Black Thunder mines in Wyoming. - D. TMPA received coal transportation services pursuant to an agreement, dated March 1, 2013, with BNSF Railway.
-The agreement expired on August 31, 2019. - E. In connection with the Gibbons Creek Lignite Mine, TMPA is required to submit to the Texas Railroad Commission reclamation bonds to ensure that TMPA will reclaim all lands disturbed by mining operations in accordance with all applicable Federal and State laws.
-For this purpose, TMPA has on file with the Railroad Commission irrevocable letters of credit in the aggregate amount of \$18,100,000 outstanding. - F. During 1999, the Texas Legislature enacted legislation, SB 7, implementing retail competition in the electric utility industry commencing on January 1, 2002.
+In addition, TMPA recorded an accrual for reclamation costs related to the lignite mine operations and updates this accrual for changes in estimates of the expected ultimate liability. - C. In connection with the Gibbons Creek Lignite Mine, TMPA is required to submit to the Texas Railroad Commission reclamation bonds to ensure that TMPA will reclaim all lands disturbed by mining operations in accordance with all applicable Federal and State laws.
+For this purpose, TMPA has on file with the Railroad Commission irrevocable letters of credit in the aggregate amount of \$9,900,000 outstanding. - D. During 1999, the Texas Legislature enacted legislation, SB 7, implementing retail competition in the electric utility industry commencing on January 1, 2002.
 Although participation by investor owned utilities in retail competition is required, participation by municipally owned utilities ("MOUS") is on a voluntary basis.
 Utilities which participate in retail competition, including MOUS which decide to participate in retail competition, are authorized to recover stranded costs, and may utilize securitization provisions contained in the legislation.
 Unlike investor-owned utilities, MOUS and electric cooperatives are not required to unbundle their generation functions from transmission and distribution functions into separate companies.
 However, same as investor-owned utilities, rates for wholesale transmission services provided by MOUS and electric cooperatives are determined by the PUCT.
 Rates for the use of the distribution systems of MOUS and electric cooperatives are determined by such entities.
-As of September 30, 2020, none of the Member Cities have elected to open their service territory to retail competition, but the respective Member Cities could determine to make such election in the future.
+As of September 30, 2021, none of the Member Cities have elected to open their service territory to retail competition, but the respective Member Cities could determine to make such election in the future. - E. The Energy Policy Act of 2005 authorized the North American Reliability Corporation ("NERC") to promulgate transmission reliability standards which, once approved by the Federal Energy Regulatory Commission ("FERC"), are enforceable by FERC and NERC.
+NERC has promulgated reliability standards pursuant to this law and new standards are anticipated.
+FERC and NERC have enforcement powers to ensure compliance with these standards.
+TMPA has implemented measures to comply with the existing standards and expects to remain in compliance as standards are promulgated in the future. - SB 3, enacted by the Texas Legislature and effective June 8, 2021, adds Section 38.075 to the Utilities Code.
+This new section (i) applies to MOU's, such as TMPA, that provide transmission service in the ERCOT power region (ii) requires the PUCT to adopt reliability standards to prepare for weather emergencies (iii) requires ERCOT to inspect the covered entities for compliance (iv) requires ERCOT to inform the PUCT of violations and (v)